 Rats are frustrating pests to deal with and cause a lot of stress.
 To help avoid problems with rats, implement the following rat prevention tips:

-- It is also important to fill in holes around the foundation of your home, garage, or outbuildings to prevent them from burrowing underneath.
+It is also important to fill holes around your home's foundation, garage, or outbuildings to prevent them from burrowing underneath.